DJMF2015/EdinUni-Courses_Exercise/ReadMe.md

 The weighting should be displayed as a percentage to 2 decimal places.
 Update js/templates.js to do this.

 #### 2. Display the topics per course.
 Yes
 Beneath the course title, display a list of the topics on each course.
-You can see this data defined for each course in js/data.js.
-There is a comment noting where this should appear in js/templates.js.
+You can see this data defined for each course in js/data.js

 #### 3.'Add the reading list per course.
 YES
 Additionally, list in order the reading list of a course.
 The output should be in ascending order by the due date.
 You can see this data for each course in js/data.js.
 You should display the book title, author, and a thumbnail of the book cover.
-There is a comment noting where this should appear in js/templates.js.

 #### 4. Calculate and display the Overall Course Mark.
 Yes
 Each assessment has a weighting defining how much that assessment contributes to the overall course.